 Evidence, both national and international, suggests that medicines use is “sub optimal”.
 That is why we supported and encouraged the development of principles to support medicines optimisation.
 Led by the Royal Pharmaceutical Society, but developed in collaboration with patients, the medical and nursing professions and the pharmaceutical industry, the principles offer a step change in the way that we think about medicines use in the NHS.

 Medicines optimisation is about ensuring that the right patients get the right choice of medicine, at the right time.
-By focusing on patients and their experiences, the goal is to help patients to: improve their outcomes; take their medicines correctly; avoid taking unnecessary medicines; reduce wastage of medicines; and improve medicines safety.
+And by focusing on patients and their experiences, the goal is to help patients to: improve their outcomes; take their medicines correctly; avoid taking unnecessary medicines; reduce wastage of medicines; and improve medicines safety.
 Ultimately medicines optimisation can help encourage patients to take ownership of their treatment.

 NHS England is working with patients, the pharmaceutical industry, royal colleges and others to encourage a range of improvements aimed at ensuring that patients get the support they need to get the most from their medicines.

-We are currently developing a prototype medicines optimisation dashboard, launched in June 2014, we have published a full revision of the dashboard that we hope will further help CCGs to understand how well their local populations are being supported, to optimise medicines use and inform local planning.
+Further to feedback from the evaluation of the prototype medicines optimisation dashboard, launched in June 2014, we have published a full revision of the dashboard that we hope will further help CCGs to understand how well their local populations are being supported, to optimise medicines use and inform local planning.